close

 Padam Mobility and SCiA Project Teams

-This innovation in community transport within the Solent region has been made possible through the support of the Solent Future Transport Zone (FTZ), funded by the UK Department for Transport.
+This innovation in community transport within the Solent region has been made possible through the support of the Solent Future Transport Zone (FTZ) programme, funded by the UK Department for Transport.
 Collaborating closely with FYT Bus and SciA Dial-a-Ride, the Solent FTZ will monitor and assess the advantages of on-demand transportation solutions.
-This valuable information will contribute to shaping national-level transport policies.
+This valuable information will contribute to shaping transport policies at a national level.

 Introducing the “FYT Bus On-Demand Service”